 What is Large Loss?

-home damage - neighborhood houses with several feet of flood waterFor the most part, “large loss” is exactly what it sounds like.
-It’s any situation where there’s been a significant amount of damage to your property.
+what is large loss - neighborhood houses with several feet of flood waterFor the most part, “large loss” is exactly what it sounds like.
+It’s any situation where there’s been a significant amount of structural damage to your property.
 For example, if a home has suffered a fire or several inches of flooding, the damage would most likely be extensive.
 There may be thousands of dollars worth of damage to the structure of the home and its contents.
 But determining whether damage constitutes as large loss is not just dependent on the amount of money involved, it varies per situation.
 Unfortunately, this means that there’s no set of rules or instructions to help you wade through it all.
 There are, however, several factors that can assist in determining whether or not your damage constitutes as large loss.

 Damage can usually be considered a large loss when: